-But then I was introduced to this simple method which is such an easy way to organize your life, but that is also fun and has loads of other benefits – the Bullet Journal.
+But then I was introduced to this simple method which is such an easy way to organize your life, that is also fun and has loads of other benefits – the Bullet Journal.

 This type of journal is something that helps you to put your entire life into one book, use your creativity and imagination, and finally reduce the chaos that consumes you and overwhelms you daily.

 And at the beginning of journaling don’t be intimidated by some of the complex bullet journals out there.